Kypok1995/SpaceInvaders/README.md

 There are constantly no more than 3 enemies at the game (limitation is made with Unity Engine tags).
 Enemies have two behaviors: they constantly move and spawn a projectiles using InvokeRepeating method from UnityEngine.

 ## Score system
-I also implemented score system in the game: killed enemy increase a players score by 1.
-Score is shown on text object and updated after each killed enemy, using a UnityEngine.UI methods.
-With current build, one of requirements to win a game is to hit 20 scores.
+I also implemented a scoring system in the game: a killed enemy increases the player's score by 1.
+The score is displayed in a text object and is updated after each killed enemy using the UnityEngine.UI methods.
+In the current build, one of the requirements to win the game is to reach 20 points.

 ## Boss
-After killing 20 enemies (amount can be changed in the future levels) boss is spawned.
-Defeating a boss is a second requirement to win a game.
+After killing 20 enemies (the number can be changed in the next levels), a boss appears.
+Defeating the boss is the second requirement to win the game.
-Boss behavior class inherits enemy behavior class.
-Boss implements the same movement behavior as usual enemy, but have a following differences:
+The boss behavior class inherits the enemy behavior class.
+The boss implements the same movement behavior as a normal enemy, but has the following differences:
-- Boss use a MultipleShoot skill, which spawn 3 projectiles at the same time instead of just one for usual enemies;
+- The boss uses the MultipleShoot skill, which creates 3 projectiles at the same time instead of one for ordinary enemies;
-- Boss has HP system: 20 HP at the start, each collision with player's missile decrease his HP by 1.
-Boss dies once his HP goes to 0.
-Boss HP is shown at the text object and updates with UnityEngine.UI methods;
+- The boss has a HP system: 20 HP at the beginning, each collision with the player's rocket reduces his HP by 1.
+The boss dies when his HP becomes 0.
+The boss's HP is displayed in a text object and updated by UnityEngine.UI methods;
-- Usual enemies spawn projectiles every 2 seconds, boss spawns his projectiles in random time range between 2 and 4 seconds, using Random.Range method.
+- Normal enemies spawn projectiles every 2 seconds, the boss spawns his projectiles in a random time range from 2 to 4 seconds using the Random.Range method.

 ## Player lifes
-Player have 3 lifes at the start of the game.
-Each collision with enemy projectiles decrease a life count by one.
-If player has 0 lifes, game is ended and restart screen is shown.
+At the start of the game, the player has 3 lives.
+Each collision with enemy projectiles reduces the number of lives by one.
+If the player has 0 life, the game ends and a restart screen is displayed.

 ## Collisions
-In my game I implemented several types of collision with different consenquences:
+In my game, I implemented several types of collisions with different consequences:
-- Collision between player's missile and enemy: both missile and enemy are destroyed.
-If it's collision between boss and missile, missile is destroyed, HP of the boss is decreased.
+- Collision of the player's missile and the enemy: both the missile and the enemy are destroyed.
+When the boss collides with a rocket, the rocket is destroyed, the boss's HP decreases.
-- Collision between player's missile and obstacle:  only missile is destroyed.
+- Collision of the player's missile with an obstacle: only the missile is destroyed.
-- Collision between enemy projectile and player: projectile is desctroyed, player's lifes are decreased by one.
+- Collision between an enemy projectile and the player: the projectile is destroyed, the player's hit points are reduced by one.
-- Collision between enemy projectile and player's missile: both projectile and missile are desctroyed.
+- Collision between enemy projectile and player's missile: both projectile and missile are destroyed.